Getting Admitted Against All Odds

 The Dean should also know that the professor had been the most difficult of all the recommenders to get to sign.
 The Dean said I really shouldn’t be telling him all this, but given the strength of the letter, he could certainly see someone hesitating to sign it.
 I answered no, no, wrong direction.
 The professor had kept on sending me back for re-writes, not to tone the recommendation down, but to make it even stronger.
 I had wanted him to say I loved the water and really enjoyed swimming (= learning).
 He had wanted to say that I “flapped my arms to fly over the water.”
 Eventually we had compromised on “other rare individuals can walk on water, but few indeed can sprint across it the way he does.”

 I explained to the Dean that my admission, specifically to M.I.T., seemed to have become a cause célèbre for the German professor, a peculiar sort of ego trip.
 He wanted to be able to say that the people at his research institute were so good, that the lowliest person of all, the junior janitor, had gone on to graduate study at M.I.T.
-The Dean said I seemed to be one of the more unusual candidates, and that a sense of humor didn’t hurt.
-An offer would be forthcoming.
+The Dean said I certainly was one of the more unusual candidates.
+A sense of humor didn’t hurt and an offer would be forthcoming.

 2) Stanford Business School – maximum application